SWAT-engineering/kiwi-air-monitor/README.md

 </p>

-Kiwi monitor is an open source CO2/Humidity/Temperature sensor intended for monitoring the quality of the air in a room.
+Kiwi monitor is an open source CO2/Humidity/Temperature sensor intended for monitoring the indoor air quality.
 Kiwi was created to support teachers with a notification to ventilate their classroom.

 ## Features